NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

-``sfs`` has been tested thoroughly with Lunar LRO NAC datasets, and some experiments were done with Mars HiRISE images and with pictures from Charon, Pluto’s moon.
-As seen later in the text, it returns reasonable results on the Moon as far as 85° and even 89.6° South.
+``sfs`` has been tested thoroughly with Lunar LRO NAC datasets, and some experiments were done with Mars HiRISE images and with pictures from Charon, Pluto's moon.
+As seen later in the text, it returns reasonable results on the Moon as far as 85 degrees and even 89.6 degrees South.

 The ``sfs`` program is sensitive to errors in the position and orientation of the cameras, the accuracy of the initial DEM, and to